 Pearl is one of the oldest, most desired and most elegant of nature’s jewels.
 Unlike most other gems, Pearl is an organic creation found in the sea, a natural phenomenon that occurs as part of a mollusc shell’s defence mechanism.
-Coming in all shapes, sizes and colors, Pearl has shown itself to be remarkably versatile when it comes to jewelry design and has a fascinating and rich history built up over thousands and thousands of years.
+Coming in all shapes, sizes and colours, Pearl has shown itself to be remarkably versatile when it comes to jewellery design and has a fascinating and rich history built up over thousands and thousands of years.

 How Do Gemstones Form?

-At the start of our jewelry collecting, we’ve often found that we make our selections based on the ‘love at first sight’ principle that draws us to nature’s treasures.
+At the start of our jewellery collecting, we’ve often found that we make our selections based on the ‘love at first sight’ principle that draws us to nature’s treasures.
 The deeper into collecting we get, though, the more we start to research more about where they’re from, how they form and what makes them so unique.
 So if you find yourself yearning to understand more about these little miracles, this feature is for you.